 With Patchwork guests give more

-According to a recent survey by American Express the national average spent on a wedding gift is £60.
-With Patchwork the average gift spend is £65.
+According to a recent survey by American Express the national average spent on a wedding gift in 2019 was £66.
+With Patchwork the average gift spend was £85.
 We believe this is because the experience is more personal, fun and meaningful that buying from a traditional gift list or giving cash direct.
 It’s also because most patchworks are priced in a way that enables everyone to contribute something and inspires those who can afford to, to give more.